Britain's Alt-Rock Scene is Sexist and Keeping Lad Culture Alive

 From the flyers to the IG posts, it’s baffling this hasn’t been properly called out sooner.
 It’s enough to make you wonder whether, besides Uni Lad, the alt-rock scene is the last true remaining outpost of banter.

-If this lad-culture seems to exist in its own subcultural bubble, then does it really matter?
-My answer is: of course it fucking matters.
-It matters because the UK alt-scene isn’t just about alternative lifestyle.
-Lad culture has grown so closely together with the UK rock scene; it’s now impossible to separate the subculture from the music.

-Uprawr has DJs and club nights at the various rock festivals.
-Brands sponsor stages at UK day festivals like Hit The Deck, Warped Tour and so on.
-Bands have “after-parties” for their shows at the club nights, where they will presumably show their face, so gig-goers will bundle down to the club afterward.
-The same people who go to Face Down and Uprawr go to the festivals and listen to the same bands.

-Blurring laddish alt-culture into rock music subcultures is exactly what FRONT has been doing for a long time.
+Blurring laddish alt-culture into rock music subcultures is exactly what FRONT had been doing for a long time, before it clsoed earlier this year.
 It’s the splurge that has quietly cemented the parts of this world together.
-Sure, many alt-kids and rock fans will defend FRONT to the hilt but make no mistake: FRONT is more than an FHM for alt-lads – it’s a lad’s mag cleverly/not cleverly disguised as a subcultural music mag.
+Sure, many alt-kids and rock fans will defend FRONT to the hilt but make no mistake: FRONT was no more than an FHM for alt-lads – it’s a lad’s mag cleverly/not cleverly disguised as a subcultural music mag.

 While FHM, Zoo et al speak for blokes, FRONT speaks for both sexes.
 It has a very high percentage of female readers and is marketed accordingly.
 It’s not stupid.
-They call their readers the FRONT army for a reason: the whole alt-scene is recruited.
+They call their readers the FRONT army for a reason: the whole alt-scene is recruited from people buying the mag.
 And just like Uprawr and these other lifestyle brands, they sponsor stages and work with bands.

-The moment I realised lad culture had truly got into bed with rock music, affirming their incestuous alliancem, was when I saw FHM’s Very Metal Sandwiches series (below).
-Incidentally, it’s exactly what it sounds like.
+The moment I realised lad culture had truly got into bed with rock music, affirming their incestuous alliance, was when I saw FHM’s Very Metal Sandwiches series (below).
+It’s exactly what it sounds like.
 We rockstars.
 We like SANDWICH.
 We make sandwich for lad’s mag.
 You get the idea.

 So, how can we untangle these qualities from the UK rock scene?
 Who needs to take responsibility for this undying strand of lad-culture?
 Is it the punk-appropriating shit-rag, the club night organisers, or the beige lifestyle brands?
 Is it the alt-lads themselves?
 No. If the alt-scene is going to become female friendly and drain out the lad culture like the pus from a putrid cyst, I think there’s only one group to do this quickly.
-And that’s the bands and their PR.
+And that’s the bands.

 Or, you know, don’t.
 It’s time to decide whether you want your beloved subculture to remain the strongest defender of lad-culture, banter and bullshit remaining in the UK.
 Yeah, Canterbury, I’m looking at you.